 -Individual feedback on four editing and proofreading assignments

--E-mail support from Karen and Corinne during the course
+-Forum communication with Karen and Corinne during the course

 -Free access to Corinne’s monthly alumni question and answer sessions after the course ends

 Past participants in this class say: